MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/named-argument-already-specified.md

 # Named argument already specified

-You can use a [named argument](../../Glossary/vbe-glossary.md#named-argument) only once in the[argument](../../Glossary/vbe-glossary.md#argument) list of each[procedure](../../Glossary/vbe-glossary.md#procedure) invocation.
+You can use a [named argument](../../Glossary/vbe-glossary.md#named-argument) only once in the [argument](../../Glossary/vbe-glossary.md#argument) list of each[procedure](../../Glossary/vbe-glossary.md#procedure) invocation.
 This error has the following causes and solutions: